-The County hosted a mitigation action workshop in April 2015 and was provided the following FEMA publications to use as a resource as part of their comprehensive review of all possible activities and mitigation measures to address their hazards: FEMA 551 'Selecting Appropriate Mitigation Measures for Floodprone Structures' (March 2007) and FEMA 'Mitigation Ideas - A Resource for Reducing Risk to Natural Hazards' (January 2013).
-In May 2015, the County hosted a second workshop and was provided the results to the risk assessment to further assist with the identification of mitigation actions.
+Sussex County hosted a mitigation action workshop in April 2015 and distributed the following FEMA publications to municipality and county attendees to use as a resource as part of their comprehensive review of all possible activities and mitigation measures to address their hazards: FEMA 551 'Selecting Appropriate Mitigation Measures for Floodprone Structures' (March 2007) and FEMA 'Mitigation Ideas - A Resource for Reducing Risk to Natural Hazards' (January 2013).
+In May 2015, Sussex County hosted a second workshop and was provided the results to the risk assessment to further assist with the identification of mitigation actions.

-Table 9.2-11 summarizes the comprehensive-range of specific mitigation initiatives the County would like to pursue in the future to reduce the effects of hazards.
+Table 9.2-11 summarizes the comprehensive-range of specific mitigation initiatives the county would like to pursue in the future to reduce the effects of hazards.
 Some of these initiatives may be previous actions carried forward for this plan update.
 These initiatives are dependent upon available funding (grants and local match availability) and may be modified or omitted at any time based on the occurrence of new hazard events and changes in municipal priorities.
 Both the four FEMA mitigation action categories and the six CRS mitigation action categories are listed in the table below to further demonstrate the wide-range of activities and mitigation measures selected.

 As discussed in Section 6, 14 evaluation/prioritization criteria are used to complete the prioritization of mitigation initiatives.
 For each new mitigation action, a numeric rank is assigned (-1, 0, or 1) for each of the 14 evaluation criteria to assist with prioritizing your actions as 'High', 'Medium', or 'Low.'
-The table below summarizes the evaluation of each mitigation initiative, listed by Action Number.

-Table 9.1-12 provides a summary of the prioritization of all proposed mitigation initiatives for the Plan update.
+Table 9.1-12 provides a summary of the prioritization of all proposed mitigation initiatives for the HMP update.